rafaelfuchsbr/tcp-service/docs/initial_solution.md

 To test the service, you can use the client provided in this repo according to the documentation on this page.

+Unit tests were not written on purpose, due to time constraints.
+For a production service, unit tests and integration tests would be mandatory.

 ## Next steps

 ### CI/CD